-Her writing has been featured online and in publications such as CNN, New York Magazine (The Cut) , Travel Pulse, Atlanta Journal-Constitution (AJC)'s Living Intown magazine and AJC.com, Time Out magazine, and Africa 2.0 magazine.
-She is also a regular culinary travel contributor to Food & Wine and The Daily Meal, an internationally renowned food and travel website, and is currently an Associate Fashion Editor for FashionReverie.com.
+Her writing has been featured online and in publications such as CNN, New York Magazine (The Cut) , PAPER, Travel Pulse, Atlanta Journal-Constitution (AJC)'s Living Intown magazine and AJC.com, Time Out magazine, and Africa 2.0 magazine.
+She is regular contributor and art director for eminent fashion lifestyle website Man Repeller and is also a regular culinary travel contributor to Food & Wine and The Daily Meal.

-In addition to being featured as an expert guest on many podcasts, including MTV News' Speed Dial with Ira and Doreen and On She Goes, a travel podcast produced by Pineapple Street Media and hosted by Aminatou Sow, Natasha has interviewed artists as renowned as BAFTA- award winning writer director Amma Asante (Belle) and Academy Award-winning screenwriter and playwright, Tarell Alvin McCraney (Moonlight), Chilean celebrity chef Carolina Bazan, as well as the cast of the play Eclipsed on Broadway.
+In addition to being featured as an expert guest on many podcasts, including MTV News' Speed Dial with Ira and Doreen and On She Goes, a travel podcast produced by Pineapple Street Media and hosted by Aminatou Sow, Natasha has interviewed artists as renowned as (but not limited to) BAFTA- award winning writer director Amma Asante (Belle) and Academy Award-winning screenwriter and playwright, Tarell Alvin McCraney (Moonlight), 2017 "Best Pastry Chef in the World" Cédric Grolet, Chilean celebrity chef Carolina Bazan, fashion designer Ronald van der Kemp, as well as the cast of the play Eclipsed on Broadway.
 An authority on culture and fashion, she has been invited to participate on panels including at one at The Fashion Institute of Technology (FIT).

-Natasha, in addition to possessing a dextrous command of English and speaking and writing French with fluency, is fluent in three native Ghanaian languages.
+Natasha, in addition to possessing an elevated command of English, and speaking and writing French with fluency, is fluent in three native Ghanaian languages.

 Read more about Natasha's inspirations and her multi-limbic creative pursuits in her personal Biography.